DebasmitaGhose/MLB_Predictions/README.md

 #### Technical Challenges

 - The database had a significant amount of missing values, which was a hindrance in building the Machine Learning model.
 In order to work around that, we needed to remove features where the percentage of missing values were more than 50%.
 For rest of the features, we imputed the missing values with the mean value in the column.
+- The dataset has a strong class imbalance towards players not reaching the hall of fame, so standard machine learning techniques fail to perform as well.
+That is because they do not have enough examples to learn the distribution of one of the classes.
+Therefore, we had to use a standard random oversampling technique to oversample positive examples from the training dataset.

 #### Code